Fact-checked by the The Credit Scout editorial team

 Can I have both a Roth IRA and a Traditional IRA at the same time?

 Yes.
-You can contribute to both accounts in the same year, but your combined contributions cannot exceed the annual limit — $7,000 in 2025, or $8,000 if you’re 50 or older.
-Splitting contributions between both is a valid tax diversification strategy used by many financial planners.
+You can contribute to both accounts in the same year, but your combined contributions cannot exceed the annual limit.
+For individuals under 50, that’s $7,000 in 2025, according to the IRS.
+For those 50 or older, it’s $8,000.
+Splitting contributions between both is a valid tax diversification strategy.

-With a Traditional IRA, any early withdrawal before age 59½ triggers income tax plus a 10% penalty.
-With a Roth IRA, you can withdraw your contributions at any time penalty-free — but earnings withdrawn early are subject to the same 10% penalty plus taxes.
-The Roth’s flexibility on contributions is a key advantage for emergency planning.
+With a Traditional IRA, any withdrawal before age 59½ is subject to income tax and a 10% penalty.
+With a Roth IRA, you can withdraw your contributions at any time without penalty or tax.
+However, earnings withdrawn early are taxed and subject to the same 10% penalty, unless an exception applies.

 Is a Roth IRA better than a 401(k)?

 They serve different roles.
-A 401(k) — especially with an employer match — should typically be funded first, up to the match amount, because that is an immediate 50–100% return on contributions.
-A Roth IRA then offers greater investment flexibility and tax-free growth with no RMDs.
-Many advisors recommend maxing both if income allows.
+A 401(k), especially with an employer match, should typically be funded first, up to the match, because that’s an immediate 50–100% return.
+A Roth IRA then provides greater investment flexibility and tax-free growth with no RMDs.
+Many advisors recommend maximizing both if income allows.

 What is the backdoor Roth IRA and who needs it?

 The backdoor Roth IRA is a strategy for high earners who exceed the Roth income limits.
-It involves making a non-deductible Traditional IRA contribution, then converting it to a Roth IRA.
-The IRS permits this conversion, but the “pro-rata rule” can create a tax complication if you hold other pre-tax IRA funds simultaneously.
+It involves making a non-deductible contribution to a Traditional IRA, then converting it to a Roth IRA.
+The IRS permits this, but the pro-rata rule can create tax complications if you hold other pre-tax IRA funds.

 Does the Roth IRA vs Traditional IRA decision affect my Social Security taxes?

 Yes, indirectly.
 Traditional IRA withdrawals count as ordinary income and can push your combined income above the threshold where up to 85% of Social Security benefits become taxable.
-Roth IRA withdrawals do not count toward this threshold, making Roth distributions more tax-efficient for retirees drawing Social Security simultaneously.
+Roth IRA withdrawals do not count toward this threshold, making Roth distributions more tax-efficient for retirees drawing Social Security.

 Which IRA is better for estate planning?

 The Roth IRA generally wins for estate planning.
-Inherited Roth IRAs allow beneficiaries to withdraw tax-free, and the original owner never faced RMDs during their lifetime.
-Both account types now require most non-spouse beneficiaries to drain the account within 10 years under the SECURE Act, but the Roth’s tax-free status gives heirs a clear advantage.
+Inherited Roth IRAs allow beneficiaries to withdraw funds tax-free.
+While both account types now require non-spouse beneficiaries to withdraw the full balance within 10 years, the Roth’s tax-free status gives heirs a clear advantage.